Meet Grant Amjad Miller

 Grant is happily married to the love of his life Karly.
 As colleagues from law school and fellow attorneys, Grant proposed marriage after years of companionship.
 They had their wedding ceremony at the Utah Supreme Court in 2022.
 As a couple, they purchased their first home together in the heart of Salt Lake City.

 Grant believes that we don’t have to accept the world as it is, but rather, work to make it what it should be.
-In the courts, he defended some of the most vulnerable individuals.
-In the Legislature, he will defend our most vulnerable communities.
+From the court house to the statehouse, he engages the system to level the playing field for all Utahns.
+A blue salmon against a red current, he has defied Utah’s political norms.
+He has shown that positive change is always possible.